-The England footballer after his campaign to extend the food voucher scheme into the summer holidays, despite a spokesperson for the Department for Education initially stating the national voucher scheme “will not run during the summer holidays”.
+The England footballer successfully brought about a change in policy after his campaign to extend the food voucher scheme into the summer holidays, despite a spokesperson for the Department for Education initially stating the national voucher scheme “will not run during the summer holidays”.

 Heath secretary Mr Hancock told ITV News Rashford's intervention was "extremely powerful" and "very moving" - but suggested it facilitated a change that may have already been coming.